More Neighborhoods Fall Under HOA.

 Why Do We Have HOA

 So the question many buyers ask is why do we have the HOA?
 For starters when HOA is formed by the developer it must have board members.
-Home Owners Associations are a not for profit corporations, they are there to improve on the quality of life and maintain the quality of life of the community.
-Eventually when the development is finished or reaches certain percentage of completion developer turns over the Home Owners Association management and operation to the board members usually elected bu the home owners or condo owners.
+Home Owners Associations are a not for profit corporations, they are there to improve the quality of life and maintain the quality of life of the community.
+Eventually when the development is finished or reaches a certain percentage of completion developer turns over the Home Owners Association management and operation to the board members usually elected by the homeowners or condo owners.

 The board members are volunteers that choose to run for the board, they do not get paid but they do get to vote and decide the needs and what goes on in the Home Owners Association based on the regulations and rules set forth in the condo docks bylaws.
 The association board has a budget and operating expenses just like any other corporation, but they can not have a profit.
 The board sole responsibility is to improve and maintain the quality of life in the community.